 Land Information New Zealand (LINZ) - New Zealand’s charting authority - is mapping the seabed in several coastal areas around the country, with plans for more mapping over the next decade to support safety at sea.

-As data are collected, they are sent to a global centre in Southampton, UK, where they are compiled into the final product – a bathymetric grid of the seafloor.
+As data are collected, they are sent to a global center in Southampton, UK, where they are compiled into the final product – a bathymetric grid of the seafloor.
 Every year, a new compiled grid is published as a map and digital product from new data acquired over time.

 The completed maps are being released on NF-GEBCO Seabed 2030’s official website and will also be made available for online resources such as Google Earth and ESRI’s Ocean Basemap.